Flying the Feathered Edge: The Bob Hoover Project

 Flying the Feathered Edge: The Bob Hoover Project is a 2014 independent documentary film about American aviator Bob Hoover.
 The film was produced, written and directed by aviation filmmaker Kim Furst.

 Concept

 The title derives from the idea that Hoover spent his career flying on the "feathered edge" of the flight envelope, through his years as a United States Army Air Forces fighter pilot, test pilot, and air show performer.

-Harrison Ford and Sean D. Tucker, along with Hoover himself, frame the story of the film, which includes participation from aviation figures such as Burt and Dick Rutan, Carroll Shelby, Gene Cernan, Bud Day, Clay Lacy and others, as well as archival footage of a tribute to Hoover's flying capabilities by Neil Armstrong.
+Harrison Ford and Sean D. Tucker, along with Hoover himself, frame the story of the film, which includes participation from aviation figures such as Burt and Dick Rutan, Carroll Shelby, Gene Cernan, Bud Day, Clay Lacy, John R. Dailey and others, as well as archival footage of a tribute to Hoover's flying capabilities by Neil Armstrong.

 Hoover expressed great satisfaction for the film.

 The documentary contains footage from Hoover's personal collections, online and physical archives as well as from a variety of other sources.